 It is up to all of us, and on each of us, to save this man’s life.
-It’s one thing to overturn a wrongful conviction, but here, we’re trying to stop a wrongful conviction and execution from happening in the first place.
+It’s one thing to overturn a wrongful conviction, but here, we’re trying to stop a wrongful conviction from happening in the first place.

 Marvin Guy has spent the past eight years of his life languishing in a local county jail without ever even having a trial.

 Painfully, what we know is that if Marvin was white, he’d already be free.
 This isn’t conjecture.
 5 months before police in Bell County performed a no-knock raid on Marvin’s home, police did the exact same thing on the home of a white man named Henry Magee just two counties over.
 When police barged into Henry’s home, he grabbed an assault rifle and shot and killed an officer, later claiming that he didn’t know it was the police.

 That claim, his whiteness, and a good legal team, were basically enough to get the charges dropped against Henry Magee, and he was released from jail for time served.
 No threats of the death penalty.
 No life in prison.
 No keeping him in jail for 7 years without a conviction.
 He was out in a matter of months and has fully moved on with his life.

 When you add your name to our super-petition, it automatically sends a message to key decision-makers in Texas — including the Bell County District Attorney who has the power to drop the murder charges.